Family Resource

 If they're open to faith, even a little, and you've watched everything else fail, Teen Challenge may be exactly what they need.
 Not because it's magic.
 Because 12 months of daily discipleship, structure, and community does something to a person that 28 days of therapy cannot.
 Jesus changes people.
 The program just gives Him the time and space to do it.

 If you're ready to explore it, here's how to get someone enrolled.
-For Virginia programs, start here, or search the national directory at teenchallengeusa.org to find a center near you.
+For Virginia programs, start here.
+Looking for a Teen Challenge near me?
+Our locations guide covers Virginia programs and the national directory.
 If you want help navigating the options, that's what we do.

 Don't let the name confuse you.
 Most residents are adults.
 Don't let the cost scare you.
 Most programs are affordable.
 Don't let the length intimidate you.
 The year goes faster than you think.
 And it's a lot shorter than the alternative.